dbos-inc/dbos-docs/docs/tutorials-python/transaction-tutorial.md

 ## Schema Management

 We strongly recommend you manage your database schema using migrations.
-DBOS supports any Python-compatible database migration tool, but by default uses [Alembic](https://alembic.sqlalchemy.org/en/latest/).
+DBOS supports any Python database migration tool, but by default uses [Alembic](https://alembic.sqlalchemy.org/en/latest/).

 Migration commands are configured in your [`dbos-config.yaml`](../reference-python/configuration.md) file.